Nsibidi: Uses

-Court cases - "Ikpe"
+Court cases – "Ikpe"

-Nsibidi was used in judgement cases known as 'Ikpe' in some Cross River communities.
-Macgregor was able to retrieve and translate an nsibidi record from Enyong of an ikpe judgement.
+Nsibidi was used in judgement cases known as 'Ikpe' in Enion, an Igbo subgroup, according to Macgregor, who was able to retrieve and translate an Nsibidi record of an ikpe judgement.

 The record is of an Ikpe or judgement case. (a) The court was held under a tree as is the custom, (b) the parties in the case, (c) the chief who judged it, (d) his staff (these are enclosed in a circle), (e) is a man whispering into the ear of another just outside the circle of those concerned, (f) denotes all the members of the party who won the case.
 Two of them (g) are embracing, (h) is a man who holds a cloth between his finger and thumbs as a sign of contempt.
 He does not care for the words spoken.
 The lines round and twisting mean that the case was a difficult one which the people of the town could not judge for themselves.
 So they sent to the surrounding towns to call the wise men from them and the case was tried by them (j) and decided; (k) denotes that the case was one of adultery or No. 20.

 Ukara Ekpe

-Nsibidi is used to design the 'ukara ekpe' woven material which is usually dyed blue (but also green and red) and is covered in nsibidi symbols and motifs.
-Ukara ekpe cloths are woven in Abakaliki, and then they are designed by male nsibidi artists in the Igbo-speaking towns of Abiriba, Arochukwu and Ohafia to be worn by members of the Ekpe society.
+Nsibidi is used to design the 'ukara ekpe' woven material which is usually dyed blue (but also green and red) and is covered in Nsibidi symbols and motifs.
+Ukara ekpe cloths are woven in Abakaliki, and then they are designed by male Nsibidi artists in the Igbo-speaking towns of Abiriba, Arochukwu and Ohafia to be worn by members of the Ekpe society.
 Symbols including lovers, metal rods, trees, feathers, hands in friendship war and work, masks, moons, and stars are dyed onto ukara cloths.
 The cloth is dyed by post-menopausal women in secret, and young males in public.
 Ukara was a symbol of wealth and power only handled by titled men and post-menopausal women.

 Ukara can be worn as a wrapper (a piece of clothing) on formal occasions, and larger version are hung in society meeting houses and on formal occasions.
 Ukara motifs are designed in white and are placed on grids set against an indigo background.
 Some of the designs include abstract symbols representing the Ekpe society such as repeating triangles representing the leopard's claws and therefore Ekpe's power.
 Ukara includes naturalistic designs representing objects such as gongs, feathers and manilla currency, a symbol of wealth.
 Powerful animals are included, specifically the leopard and crocodile.

 In popular culture

-Nsibidi plays a central role in the Nsibidi Script Series of fantasy novels (book 1: Akata Witch, book 2: Akata Warrior, and book 3: Akata Woman) written by Nnedi Okorafor.
+Nsibidi plays a central role in the Nsibidi Script Series of fantasy novels (Akata Witch, Akata Warrior, and Akata Woman) written by Nnedi Okorafor.

-Nsibidi was the inspiration for the Wakandan writing system shown in the 2018 Marvel Cinematic Universe film Black Panther.
+Nsibidi was the inspiration for the Wakandan writing system shown in the 2018 film Black Panther.
+Nsibidi symbols were also featured in its sequel, Wakanda Forever.